 It’s a great approach to career changes.
 But for all that they offer about the directions we can move in our careers, these metaphors don’t say as much about what comes after you make a big move—whether it’s a new role, a new industry, or another new challenge.
 Say you’ve leapt into a career change.
 How can you stick the landing?

 I made my own career shift this fall.
 After working in roles adjacent to newsrooms, I decided I wanted to move into the news itself—and landed in a deputy editor role here at Quartz.

 I’m not alone in making the switch: A recent survey finds that half of working Americans want to make a career change, with one-third looking to switch industries.
 And companies are giving space for shifts, too.
 According to another global report, nearly two-thirds of employers are willing to hire someone with transferable skills and train them on the job.

 Maybe you’re considering a change ahead, or you’ve already made your own career shift.
-I checked back in with Jenny Blake, the career strategist behind the Pivot Method, to find out how you can make the most of it when you start.
+I checked back in with Jenny Blake, the career strategist behind the book Pivot: The Only Move That Matters Is Your Next One, to find out how you can make the most of it when you start.

 Once you’ve gotten your grounding in a new position, plan some preliminary milestones.
 Do you want to become an ace assignment wrangler?
 Rewrite the recruitment process?
 “You should set your intentions for a new role,” Blake says.
 From there you can map your next movements.

 Plan goals you’d like to hit in your first 30 days, 90 days, and year on the job.
 You can do it alone, Blake says, or work with your manager to steer the path.